-In compliance with the current State recommendation, a request form, available in the clinic, to administer over-the-counter medications as well as prescriptions, must be completed by the student's physician and parent.
+In compliance with the current State recommendation, a request form, available in the clinic, to administer prescription medications, must be completed by the student's physician and parent.
 If medication must be administered, we are hopeful that parents will have the form completed during routine visits prior to the beginning of the school year.
+A separate form is available to authorize administration of over the counter medications.
+This form does not require a physician's signature.
 New forms must be completed for each school year.
 A small recent picture of the child is to be attached to the request form.
-Each family must provide the medication that is to be used in its original container and labeled with the student's name.
+Other than regular strength Tylenol and ibuprofen, each family must provide the medication that is to be used in its original container and labeled with the student's name.
 All medications must be brought to the clinic by an adult.
 Likewise, all medications that are unused need to be given to an adult when the medication is no longer needed.
 All medications not picked up will be disposed of at the end of the school year or within 30 days of the medication being discontinued.
 The first dose of a new medication may not be administered at school.
 These practices ensure that medication is given safely at school and we are grateful for your cooperation.